 “Go away,” She said firmly.
 “I’m sorry, but I think it would be best if you never turned up again.”

 “But – but I – ” began Something.

 “Shoo!
 Shoo!”
-Said Mother Tabletop, and drew the curtain firmly accross the window, shutting out the sputtering Something for good.
+Said Mrs Tabletop, and drew the curtain firmly across the window, shutting out the sputtering Something for good.
 “Tell me, dearie, what’s the matter?
 Oh no, of course all wolves aren’t horrid!
 You’ll see, you’ll meet a fine handsome young wolf just like you …”